BleuBleu/FamiStudio/FamiStudio/Resources/Localization/README.md

 In each section, you will find series of keys and values, separated by an equal (`=`) sign.
 You are only allowed to change the values, do not touch the keys.
 Comments can be added with `#` or `;`.
 Everything to the right of these characters will be ignored.

+If a string is missing or commented out in a particular language, it will always default to english.

 ```
 [ConfigDialog]